We are going to use the same 4 steps mentioned previously, to study PSALM 23:

 C) – Context — Book of Psalm, Chapter 23:1-6 The Christian sees in this Psalm a wonderful foreshadowing of “The Good Shepherd” Jesus Christ, (John 10) who gave His life for His sheep & watches over them even now.

 For he is our God; and we are the people of his pasture, and the sheep of his hand.
-Today if ye will hear his voice,” Psalm 95:7
+Today if ye will hear his voice, do not harden your heart” Psalm 95:7-8

 Basic steps to Bible Study, review. – PSALM 23